A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Conclusions and discussion

-From a policy point of view, there remain several areas in which ET's liver allocation system may be improved.
-These areas include taking post-transplant outcomes into account when allocating livers \cite{Allen2024}, broader geographic sharing of livers for candidates with very high MELD scores \cite{massieEarlyChangesLiver2015, ravaioliImpactMELD30allocation2022}, and rectifying sex disparity in liver waitlist outcomes \cite{ferranteSexDisparityLiver2024}.
+From a policy point of view, there remain several areas in which Eurotransplant's liver allocation system may be improved.
+These areas include taking post-transplant outcomes into account when allocating livers \citep{Allen2024}, broader geographic sharing of livers for candidates with very high MELD scores \citep{massieEarlyChangesLiver2015, Ravaioli2022}, and rectifying sex disparity in liver waiting list outcomes \citep{deFerranteSexDisparityLiver2024}.
 The ELAS simulator will continue to play a role in informing the ELIAC of the impact of policy changes related to these topics.